vacovsky/fasturtle/README.md

   -tokens string
         Path to the JSON key-value pair set(s) to be used for detokenization of the input file.
 For multiple files, separate file paths with a comma (,).
 If the same key exists in one or more of the files, then the file furthest to the right takes precendece (overrides) the previous.
+  -unsafe
+        If true, will not throw error if all tokens are not replaced.
+Default is false, and if a token still exists after detokenization, an error will be thro wn.
 ```

 Pro-tip: Don't use ```$``` or ```*``` in your buffer characters.
 It's just a bad idea, and I'm not accounting for it.